mozman/ezdxf/docs/source/dxfinternals/filestructure.rst

    * View table (VIEW): (IMHO) layout of the CAD working space, only interesting for interactive CAD applications
    * Viewport configuration table (VPORT): The VPORT table is unique in that it may contain several entries with the same name (indicating a multiple-viewport configuration).
-The entries corresponding to the active viewport configuration all have the name ``*ACTIVE``.
+The entries corresponding to the active viewport configuration all have the name \*ACTIVE.
 The first such entry describes the current viewport.

    * Dimension Style table (DIMSTYLE)